g-nogueira/ha-templates/blueprints/advanced_monitoring_alert/ACKNOWLEDGEMENT_SYSTEM.md

 Complete enterprise-grade monitoring system for Home Assistant with acknowledgeable notifications, escalation policies, and maintenance windows.

-## 🏗️ **SysFor high-volume environments, you can create multiple handlers:
+## 🏗️ For high-volume environments, you can create multiple handlers:
 ```yaml
 # Create separate helpers for different systems
 input_text: